Catawba College: Athletics

 The Catawba College football team holds the distinction of winning not only the inaugural, but also the second annual Tangerine Bowl, now known as the Citrus Bowl, while allowing only six points.
 On January 1, 1947, they defeated Maryville College 31–6 and on January 1, 1948, they defeated Marshall University 7–0.
+The current coach is Tyler Haines.

 Catawba College has fielded an eSports team since 2018.

 Catawba Indians nickname

 In 2005, the NCAA cited Catawba College as a school with a "hostile" or "abusive" nickname.
 While the NCAA cannot force a school to change a nickname, it has promised to deny post-season hosting privileges to schools in violation.
 In response to the designation, Catawba College officials filed a formal appeal to continue the use of the "Catawba Indians" name.
 Citing the approval of the Catawba Indian Nation, the NCAA granted the appeal on the condition the college use the tribe-specific nickname of the Catawba Indians when referring to the nickname as opposed to simply the "Indians."